Best IBS Medication OTC Options

 Chamomile Infusion

-Chamomile tea, or more specifically, a chamomile infusion, is a natural remedy that can help manage symptoms of IBS, particularly abdominal pain and cramping.
-Chamomile has anti-inflammatory and antispasmodic properties, which can provide relief from discomfort.
-It is important to note that the effectiveness may vary for different individuals, and it may take time to notice significant improvements.
+Chamomile tea, or more specifically, a chamomile infusion, is a natural remedy that can help manage IBS symptoms, particularly abdominal pain and cramping.
+Chamomile has anti-inflammatory and antispasmodic properties, providing relief from discomfort.
+It is important to note that effectiveness may vary across individuals, and it may take time to notice significant improvements.

 To prepare a chamomile infusion, steep chamomile flowers in hot water for a few minutes, strain, and enjoy.
 It is advisable to drink chamomile tea in moderation and not exceed the recommended daily intake.
 If you experience any adverse reactions or if your symptoms persist, it is recommended to consult with a healthcare professional.